 Closed captions were invented in the 1970s, a decade known for its outreach to folks with different abilities.
 It was in the 1970s that sidewalks got ramps, that door handles turned into those lever things you see in offices, bathroom doors got braille, and it was in 1979 that closed captioning was first demonstrated, as a way to help deaf and hard-of-hearing individuals enjoy TV.
 Captioning, when it did happen, required a special box that sat on top of the TV (literally a set-top box) that decoded the captions and displayed them on the TV screen.

-Given the current climate in Washington, that’s not likely to change, which is a real shame because there was a very short period of time when closed captioning really worked for everyone and worked well.
+Given the climate in Washington in the past decade, that’s not likely to change.
+That’s is a real shame because there was a very short period of time when closed captioning really worked for everyone and worked well.
 But nonetheless captions still work for the people for whom they were intended, the people who rely on them for all their broadcast TV enjoyment.
 For the rest of us, they’re convenient, getting better, and surprisingly common.
 What else could you ask?